 How, then, would we reimagine femininity in an Oliveros ensemble that also welcomes gender outside of the binary?
 How can a feminist music ensemble balance safe spaces for identities that need it, while also giving all students the opportunity to see their bodies as integral in every musical moment?

 A feminine ensemble, I argue, doesn’t have to be female-only.
 A “feminine” energy or perspective in music, can be adopted by anyone.
 Oliveros herself incorporated Jungian psychology into her work, and one of the basic tenets of Carl Jung’s philosophy was that each person holds both feminine (anima, action) energy and masculine energy (animus, consciousness).
 I’m reminded of Tinder-cellist and the masculine disconnection from their body.
-Could we reimagine a range of Oliveros ensembles that both cater to safe spaces for certain identities, while also adopting the a feminist perspective, in terms of liberating all those hurt by patriarchy, including cis men?
+Could we reimagine a range of Oliveros ensembles that both cater to safe spaces for certain identities, while also adopting a feminist perspective in terms of liberating all those hurt by patriarchy, including cis men?
 What would a musical liberation of the body look like?
 A musical politics and awareness of the body?
 Musical meditation groups could be as small as 6-12 people of varying identities and instructors, some mixed, some not, but all in the process of becoming, changing, and learning along the way.
 What might this awaken?

 Identity politics within Oliveros’ music is one of many points of analysis that critiques classical music.
 Yet the Meditations politically confront more than just relationships to our bodies.
 In a 1973 letter to Kate Millet, Oliveros asks,